danmar/cppcheck/man/manual.md

 **style**

-stylistic issues (unused functions, redundant code, constness, operator precedence, possible mistakes, and such)
+stylistic issues, such as unused functions, redundant code, constness, operator precedence, possible mistakes.

 **performance**

-Suggestions for making the code faster.
-These suggestions are only based on common knowledge.
-It is not certain you'll get any measurable difference in speed by fixing these messages.
+run time performance suggestions based on common knowledge, though it is not certain any measurable speed difference will be achieved by fixing these messages.

 **portability**

 portability warnings.
 Implementation defined behavior.
 64-bit portability.
-Some undefined behavior that probably works "as you want". etc.
+Some undefined behavior that probably works "as you want", etc.

 **information**

-Configuration problems.
-If you get such output then your code is ok but your cppcheck configuration could be improved.
+configuration problems, which does not relate to the syntactical correctness, but the used cppcheck configuration could be improved.

 ## Possible speedup analysis of template code